Background pattern

 Children and adolescents

-• Do not administer Imraldi to children under 2 years old with juvenile idiopathic polyarticular arthritis.
+• Do not administer Imraldi to children under 2 years old with polyarticular juvenile idiopathic arthritis.

 Other medicines and Imraldi

-Inform your doctor or pharmacist if you are taking, have taken, recently used, or may need to take any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Pregnancy and breastfeeding

-• Imraldi should only be used during pregnancy if necessary.
+• Imraldi should be used during pregnancy only if necessary.

 • Imraldi can be used during breastfeeding.